Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

 Because Scooby's ears are cropped, they have a bit of a different shape to them.
 To get that shape, we're going to use two sets of circles.
 On each side of Scooby's head, draw one large circle for the base of the ear.
 Draw smaller circles on top of the larger circles to form the tips of the ears.

 I decided to save the pupils and eyebrows for this step because these are the simplest of features to draw.
-In my opinion, it's easier to get the bigger details out of the way then tackle the smaller stuff.
+In my opinion, it's easier to get the bigger details out of the way before tackling the smaller stuff.

 As for the eyebrows, simply draw an oval over each eye.
 You can draw them a few inches above the eye or have them touching the tops of the eyes.
 It doesn't matter: it's all up to you!